Katya-Semeniuk/task-nest/README.md

 1. As a new user, I can create a new account, so that I can access all the features for signed up users..
 2. As a user, I can use the navigation bar so that I can seamlessly navigate around the app.
-3. As a logged in user I can create a task so that set parameters and assign other users.
+3. As a user I can create a task so that set parameters and assign other users.
 4. As a user, I can view my task list to focus only on my content.
 5. As a user, I can view a list of assigned tasks so that I can focus on tasks that I am assigned to.
+6. As a user I can view ll recent tasks so that I can stay up to date on what tasks other users are currently creating